MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/document/overview.md

 ### Add-on capabilities

-Enhance your document extraction with optional add-on features, which may incur additional costs.
+Enhance your document extraction with optional add-on features, which can incur added costs.
 These features can be enabled or disabled based on your needs.
 Currently supported add-ons include:

 * **Layout**: Extracts layout information such as paragraphs, sections, tables, and more.
 * **Barcode**: Identifies and decodes all barcodes in the documents.